netdata/netdata/docs/quickstart/infrastructure.md

 #### Static tabs

-- The default view for any War Room is the [Home tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md#home), which gives you an overview of this Space.
+- The default tab for any War Room is the [Home tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md#home), which gives you an overview of this Space.
   Here you can see the number of Nodes claimed, data retention statics, users by role, alerts and more.

-- The second and most important view is the [Overview tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md#overview-and-single-node-view) which uses composite charts to display real-time metrics from every available node in a given War Room.
+- The second and most important tab is the [Overview tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/overview.md#overview-and-single-node-view) which uses composite charts to display real-time metrics from every available node in a given War Room.

 - The [Nodes tab](https://github.com/netdata/netdata/blob/master/docs/cloud/visualize/nodes.md) gives you the ability to see the status (offline or online), host details, alarm status and also a short overview of some key metrics from all your nodes at a glance.